phibr0/labelcheck/README.md

 ![GitHub issues](https://img.shields.io/github/issues/phibr0/labelcheck?style=flat-square)
 ## Introduction

->A Cross-Platform Application using TensorFlow-Lite and FLutter to recognize labels on fruits or vegetables to get more information about their trustworthiness.
+>A Cross-Platform Application using TensorFlow-Lite and Flutter to recognize labels on fruits or vegetables to get more information about their trustworthiness.

 ## Installation